 Where do you live and how old are you?

 Since the time I could pick up a pencil, basically!
 I’ve always been interested in writing.
 There are some pretty terrible screenplays, journals, poems and articles I wrote as a child (thankfully offline), and I dressed up as a journalist more than once for Halloween.
 When I was a teenager I read SPIN and NME pretty religiously, but I didn’t think journalism, especially arts/culture journalism, was really ever a career possibility.
 I didn’t know of any other Latinas who were doing it, and didn’t see a lot of women’s bylines in popular magazines.
 I ended up taking a handful of journalism classes in college, but it was mostly via college radio that I got into this profession.
 And I haven’t stopped since.

 It can be, but I think every year it gets tougher to make it work here.
 While there are singular resources and a wealth of opportunities in Brooklyn, it is oversaturated (as epicenters of culture can often be) and the rising cost of living certainly doesn’t help.
 It’s a complicated thing to navigate.

 At the same time, since I’ve lived here I have been completely floored with the solidarity that exists particularly within peer groups.
 If you are open-minded, confident in your ideas, and also game to roll with the punches, other young people are willing to lend you a hand here.
 To me, that’s what continues to make Brooklyn a viable place for young people to build careers.

-Where do you see yourself in ten years?
 Still bringing my laptop to 169 Bar and eating $3 dumplings.
 Kidding(?).
 I could see myself working in T.V., or editing at a magazine or digital publication (unless, of course, in ten years we just beam articles directly into our brain).
 My dream job would be to do music supervision for film and/or T.V., but how people get into that line of work is a bit elusive to me.

 Totally.
 I’d be lying if I said I hadn’t fantasized about throwing in the towel before.
 Journalism can be a rough, thankless, and exhausting profession.
 It often blurs the line between your personal and professional life, and honestly I don’t know where one ends and the other begins sometimes.
 I think it’s natural to think about the what ifs, but this career suits my temperament like nothing else.
 I thrive under pressure, can stay calm amidst chaos, and really enjoy staying up late, tailoring my own schedule and working hard while still pantsless.

 Writing a book for the 33 ⅓ series, and also talking about aliens with Gillian Anderson.

 I’m going to pass along some sage advice that someone once gave me: “Trade prestige for opportunity.”
 I think there’s often a tendency to focus on the name-brand aspect of journalism instead of the stories themselves.
 But opportunities are opportunities, and it’s a process of building on your work however small it may seem at first.
 That gets you places.
 I mean, I got my start writing concert listings for alt-weeklies and reviewing albums.
 That led to listings and interviews at bigger publications, then features, and so on.

 There are so many!
 And I’m honored to call many of these people my friends, including (but definitely not limited to) Brittany Spanos, Maria Sherman, and Amanda Petrusich.